Governance — 2023–2026

 4B.
 Nominating Synod Officers, Boards, and Commissions

-Nominations must be received no later than nine months prior to the opening of the convention, or October 29, 2022.
-(However, submission prior to August 20, 2022, is strongly encouraged!)
+For the 2026 Convention: Information on positions to be elected will be posted and the general nomination process will open on January 18, 2025.
+Nominations must be received no later than nine months prior to the opening of the convention, or October 18, 2025.
+(However, submission prior to August 16, 2025, is strongly encouraged!)

-Eighteen months before each convention of the Synod, detailed information on offices up for election at the upcoming convention is provided in a mailing to all officers, agencies, congregations, and ordained and commissioned ministers of the Synod.
-These may submit nominations for these offices, as well as all lay members of member congregations of the Synod.
+Eighteen months before each convention of the Synod, detailed information on offices up for election at the upcoming convention is made available to, and nominations solicited from, all officers, agencies, congregations, and ordained and commissioned ministers of the Synod.
+Any of these, along with any lay member of any member congregation of the Synod, is welcome to submit a nomination or nominations.

 All persons nominated must be members of a member congregation of the Synod.
 While those nominated for a regional position (Boards for National and International Mission and some lay Board of Directors positions) must reside within that region, nominations for a regional position may originate from any region.
 Each office has specific requirements described in the documentation available on the noted website.